 Example: The formula for the volume of a box is:

-But in a way the "=" is still there, because you could write V = lwh if you wanted to.
+But in a way the "=" is still there, because we can write V = lwh if we want to.

 Subject of a Formula